xieyuheng/inner/persons/kent-beck/don-t-cross-the-beams.md

+---
-# Don't Cross the Beams: Avoiding Interference Between Horizontal and Vertical Refactorings
+title: "Don't Cross the Beams: Avoiding Interference Between Horizontal and Vertical Refactorings"

-- By Kent Beck
+author: Kent Beck
+---

 As many of my pair programming partners could tell you, I have the annoying habit of saying "Stop thinking" during refactoring.
 I've always known this isn't exactly what I meant, because I can't mean it literally, but I've never had a better explanation of what I meant until now.
 So, apologies y'all, here's what I wished I had said.